#7 Tip, Tuck & Roll… A simple tweak to help combat a forward head posture.

 Numbness and tingling in your arms and/or hands

 Developing and maintaining good posture has several elements to it.
 Many years of poor posture may require help from professionals such as a physical therapist, a personal trainer or (my favorite) a massage therapist.
 The following simple exercise can help you along your way :)

-Firstly, your job is to put your mind to ways you can alter the way you hold your head while doing the things you do.
+First, your job is to put your mind to ways you can alter the way you hold your head while doing the things you do.
 Such as bringing your phone or reading material up level with your eyes rather than looking down at it.
 Bringing the spoon to your mouth rather than the other way around.
 Be conscious of everything that my tempt you to bend your head forward.
 Suggestions for good sleep posture can be found on my blog post

 1- Sit or stand up straight

 2- Without bending your neck forward Tip your head, with your mouth closed, slightly downward.